cloudfoundry/disaster-recovery-acceptance-tests/.github/PULL_REQUEST_TEMPLATE.md

 ### Do you have any other useful information for us?

-We're on the #pcf-backup-restore Slack channel if you need us.
+We're on the #bbr cloudfoundry Slack channel if you need us.